MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/url-tracking-upgraded-urls.md

 The following validation rules apply to custom parameters.
 - Custom parameters defined for lower level entities e.g. keyword override those set for higher level entities e.g. campaign.
 For more information, see [Entity Limits](entity-hierarchy-limits.md).
-- For campaigns, ad groups, and ad groups, Microsoft Advertising will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
+- For campaigns, ad groups, and ad groups, ad group criterions, and ads Microsoft Advertising will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
-- For ads, ad extensions, and ad group criterions, Microsoft Advertising will accept the first 3 custom parameter key and value pairs that you include, and any additional custom parameters will be ignored.
-For customers in the Custom Parameters Limit Increase Phase 2 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 565) for ads, ad extensions, and ad group criterions, Microsoft Advertising will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.
-During calendar year 2019 the limit will be increased from 3 to 8 for all customers.
+- For action, price, and sitelink ad extensions Microsoft Advertising will accept the first 3 custom parameter key and value pairs that you include, and any additional custom parameters will be ignored.
+For customers in the Custom Parameters Limit Increase Phase 3 pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 635) for action, price, and sitelink ad extensions, Microsoft Advertising will accept the first 8 custom parameter key and value pairs that you include, and if you include more than 8 custom parameters an error will be returned.

 ## See Also
 [Bing Ads API Web Service Addresses](web-service-addresses.md)